 Another great product when it comes to the best glue for acrylic is the Gorilla Super Glue Gel.
-We like it because it has a no run control gel formula that allows you to apply it vertically.
-And besides, it is Gorilla Glue after all, which is a very well known brand in the industry and has a very solid reputation everywhere you go.
-And it is pretty impact tough with a high bond strength.
+We like it because it has a no-run control gel formula that allows you to apply it vertically.
+And besides, it is Gorilla Glue after all, which is a very well-known brand in the industry and has a very solid reputation everywhere you go.
+And it is pretty impact tough with high bond strength.

 #3.Surebonder Acrylic Adhesive Glue Sticks

-Next up, we have the Surebonder Acrylic Adhesive Glue Sticks, which is the best glue for acrylic if you are looking for an adhesive that is strong yet remains flexible.
-It is pretty good at adhering to a bunch of hard to bond surfaces, including acrylic.
+Next up, we have the Surebonder Acrylic Adhesive Glue Sticks, which are the best glue for acrylic if you are looking for an adhesive that is strong yet remains flexible.
+It is pretty good at adhering to a bunch of hard-to-bond surfaces, including acrylic.
 It is definitely a really nice glue to have when dealing with acrylic and bonds quite strong with serious durability.

-The only problem is that you kidn of have to have a glue gun around or buy one separately in order to use it.
+The only problem is that you kind of have to have a glue gun around or buy one separately in order to use it.
 But we prefer this to the above two brands as it is just much easier to apply.
-Also, it bonds better with a stronger long term bond that is weather resistant and to some extent decently waterproof.
+Also, it bonds better with a stronger long-term bond that is weather resistant and to some extent decently waterproof.
 The only problem is you have to use another tool to administer it.

 #4.Plastruct Plastic Weld Glue